Airmail Flyers' Medal of Honor: Grover Clinton Tyler

 Grover Clinton Tyler, flying for United Airlines at time of presentation, was cited as follows:

-For extraordinary achievement while piloting air mail plane No. C-741 on the night of March 2, 1931, on a flight from Seattle, Wash.
-To San Diego, Calif. when about nine miles south of Glide, Oregon, about 11 p.m., Pilot Tyler discovered that smoke was coming from the underside of the plane in the vicinity of the mail compartment.
+For extraordinary achievement while piloting air mail plane No. C-741 on the night of March 2, 1931, on a flight from Seattle, Washington, to San Diego, California, when about nine miles south of Glide, Oregon, about 11 p.m., Pilot Tyler discovered that smoke was coming from the underside of the plane in the vicinity of the mail compartment.
 The smoke was almost immediately followed by flames.
 The plane at the time was over a mountainous region and the nearest clearing the pilot remembered was in the vicinity of Glide.
 He returned to it and landed the plane in a clump of small pliant trees.
 The wings were caught by the trees and were torn from the body of the plane.
 This served to break the force of the landing so that the passengers were not seriously injured.
 One passenger received a few cuts about the face and another burned his hands slightly in handling a hot fire extinguisher.
 Pilot Tyler helped the passengers from the plane and with their assistance removed the mall load of 319 pounds from the plane.
 The burning pouches were thrown into the swampy ground which extinguished the fire and saved the mail except for charred edges and water damage.
 The fire in the mail compartment of the plane was then quenched with fire extinguishers and the water in the swampy area in which the plane landed.